brodo/OIL/README.md

 Setting Up OIL
 ==============

-[Download](https://github.com/downloads/brodo/OIL/OILContainer.zip) and extract OIL in your project directory.
+[Download](https://github.com/downloads/brodo/OIL/OILContainer.zip) and extract OILContainer.zip in your project directory.
 It contains only *OILContainer.h* and *OILContainer.m*.
 Add these files to your XCode project.

 Using OIL
 =========